Avanade/Beef/samples/MyEf.Hr/docs/7-Performance-Review.md

 ### Create Performance Review table

 First step, as was previously the case, is to create the `PerformanceReview` table migration script.
-Execute the following to create the migration script for the `MyEf.Hr.Database` project.
+Execute the following within the `MyEf.Hr.Database` directory to create the migration script for the project.

 ```
 dotnet run script create Hr PerformanceReview
 ```

-Open the newly created migration script and replace its contents with the following.
+Open the newly created migration script within `MyEf.Hr.Database/Migrations` and replace its contents with the following.

 ``` sql
 -- Create table: [Hr].[PerformanceReview]